dbc257/full-stack-e-commerce-website/README.md

 # KY Bookstore

-## :green_book: :books: KY E-COMMERCE BOOKSTORE :books: :green_book: :moneybag:
+## :moneybag: :green_book: :books: KY BOOKSTORE :books: :green_book: :moneybag:

-KY Online Bookstore enables users to shop through books and add a book to their cart.
-A user can either register their own username and password or simply use the "Guest Login" button to check out the website.
-The website is also setup to checkout with Stripe API.
+KY Bookstore is an e-Commerce website that enables users to shop through books, add a book to their cart, and checkout using Stripe API.
+A user can either register their own username and password, or they can simply use the "Guest Login" button to navigate the website without registering.

 ## Summary